vmonteco/YAPT/README.md

 #### What tests are provided?

-* full_cases.py : This test file gathers content from many others full tests that can be passed as well to yapt.py.
+* full.py : This test file gathers content from many others full tests that can be passed as well to yapt.py.
 These tests are generated combinatorially and there are a *lot* of cases.

+* old_full.py : Old full tests, the subject was changed and those are the old full cases.

-* regular_tests.py : Some tests that should be enough to check most of your ft_printf feature (but probably not all).
+* regular.py : Some tests that should be enough to check most of your ft_printf feature (but probably not all).
 It also gathers other regular test sets.

+* old_regular.py : Old regular tests, the subject was changed and those are the old cases.

-* dummy_tests.py : Just a dummy test with 4 cases to check that the programm runs.
+* dummy_cases.py : Just a dummy test with 4 cases to check that the programm runs.
 It can be a first check to do before doing more advanced tests.

 ### What does the output mean?